reneegomez/DMD--Notes/Workshop 4- Control Flow.md

 **Which statement does 'for in' most commonly use?**

-'for in' is ued to repeat forms of code in a sequence in an array format.
+'for in' is used to repeat forms of code in a sequence in an array format.
 This can include items such as numbers or a string of characters.

 Example: